binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

     {title:'logos', url: 'imgs/logos.svg'},
     {title:'spaceship', url: 'imgs/spaceship.png'}
 ]).then(function(){
-    // When the sprites are load, i start multiples 'intervals'
+    // When the sprites are load, I start multiples 'intervals'

     // One for the music
     nextSong();